enoch-prince/CovScan19_BE/README.md

     >
     > This implies a request to delete the vitalstats of ID 5 of Patient with ID 2
 * **/api/patient_data** - A POST or DELETE request:
-    **POST request** - creates the vital statistics data of patient (using the id) as well as a history of all created data.
+    **POST request** - creates the vital statistics data of patient (using the pateint's id)as well as a history of all created data.
 The request body will be:

     > ```python
     >           {